Recording Studio Etiquette

 Remember that studio time is billed for the hours of my time that a client used.
 It’s easy to get off-task and spend time talking rather than working, but please understand that time is money, regardless of how the client decides to use it.
 Also remember that during recording and mixdown the control room environment needs to remain quiet so the engineer can hear accurately.
-If clients or guests would like to talk, Commodore has a comfortable lounge area with cable TV and WiFi.
+If clients or guests would like to talk, Commodore has a comfortable lounge area with a rehearsal piano and WiFi.

 *Please pay promptly

 A studio is like any other type of business where cash flow keeps the doors open, and it’s quite burdensome when customers do not pay invoices for weeks or months, or don’t pay at all.
 Likewise, please don’t try to barter, such as asking me to trade free studio hours for a percentage of your future CD sales, or simply trying to negotiate a lower rate.
 (Commodore is already an incredible bargain.)
 Unless we have specifically made other arrangements in advance, studio time needs to be paid for as it is used.
 Future sessions will not be booked until previous sessions have been paid in full.
-For your convenience Commodore accepts cash, checks, Paypal and most major credit cards.
+For your convenience Commodore accepts cash, checks, most major credit cards, PayPal, Venmo and Zelle

 *Deposit policy for new clients